-In January 2013 Medi-Cal began requiring FQHC providers be individually enrolled in Medi-Cal if they order, refer or prescribe.
-Health centers enroll in the Medi-Cal program using the health center's NPI through the licensing process with the Centralized Applications Branch (CAB) of Licensing & Certification within the CA Department of Public Health.
-However, individuals attached to these health center sites must be individually enrolled into the Medi-Cal program as well: FQHC providers need to be individually enrolled if they order, refer or prescribe on behalf of the FQHC, as well as if they provide in-patient services billed by the FQHC.
+Health center sites enroll in the Medi-Cal program using the health center's NPI through the licensing process with the Centralized Applications Branch (CAB) of Licensing & Certification within the CA Department of Public Health.
+However, individuals attached to these health center sites must be individually enrolled into the Medi-Cal program as well: FQHC providers need to be individually enrolled because they order, refer or prescribe on behalf of the FQHC, as well as if they provide in-patient services billed by the FQHC.
 If FQHCs do not individually enroll their providers, when they refer their patients to someone like a specialist, the specialist will not get paid which could cause the specialist to stop accepting referrals from the health center.
-The same with pharmacy...if the health center does not individually enroll their providers (it won't stop payment to the health center) but the patient may not get their prescriptions filled, etc. Ultimately, Medi-Cal also plans to deny claism that do not list a validly enrolled provider, though as of May 2019, they have not set a date for that level of enforcement.
+The same with pharmacy...if the health center does not individually enroll their providers the patient may not get their prescriptions filled, etc. Ultimately, Medi-Cal also plans to deny claism that do not list a validly enrolled provider, though as of May 2019, they have not set a date for that level of enforcement.

-For questions regarding provider enrollment, please contact Emily Shipman, Senior Program Coordinator of Health Center Operations, at email@example.com.
+For questions regarding provider enrollment, please contact Emily Shipman, Associate Director of Health Center Operations, at firstname.lastname@example.org.